 Alexandra joined Watsi on December 28th, 2015.
 Six years ago, Alexandra joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Alexandra's most recent donation traveled 8,700 miles to support Loserian, an 18-year-old man from Tanzania, to fund surgery to heal his leg.
+Alexandra's most recent donation traveled 1,900 miles to support Christmaelle, a sweet 2-year-old from Haiti, to fund surgery prep and travel for life-saving cardiac surgery.

 Alexandra has funded healthcare for 81 patients in 11 countries.